instituutnederlandsetaal/BlackLab/site/docs/development/070_changelog.md

 ### Changed

 - minimum Java version is now 17.
-- annotation setting allowDuplicateValues defaults to false, which is usually what you want.
+- annotation config settings `allowDuplicateValues` and `multipleValues` were removed (any annotation can have multiple values if needed, and any duplicate values are always removed).
 - various performance improvements, e.g. when opening huge indexes.
 Also Lucene's two-phase iterators are used where possible.
+- BLS boolean parameter `includetokencount` was renamed to `subcorpussize` (it will determine the number of tokens and documents in the subcorpus matching your filter query).
+- BCQL:
+  - we've settled on BlackLab "normalizing" BCQL to use double quotes instead of single quotes, for maximum compatibility with other corpus tools.
+Users can still choose to use either single or double quotes in their queries.
   - BlackLab Corpus Query Language (BCQL) queries now allow dashes in names.
 Integrated index type allows dash in forEach names.
   - BCQL now allows the not-operator (`!`) to be used at the top level, and "global" constraints (`::`) to be used within parentheses as well.
 - Unicode normalization is applied to documents while indexing.
 - If a corpus directory is named `index`, we used to look at the parent directory for the "real" corpus name, but this quirk has been removed.
 - There is no longer an arbitrary term length limit.